50 Reasons to Be Thankful This Thanksgiving

 Shelter is one of humankind’s most primary needs, but it’s so basic that unless you don’t have it, you may forget to be grateful for it.
 This year, take a look upward and be grateful for the roof that offers you warmth and protection—and find a way to make sure everyone who needs one finds a roof too.

-Whether you’re in the kitchen, on the couch, or doing chores around the house, Thanksgiving is the perfect day to binge-watch a favorite show or get caught up on shows you might have missed, guilt free.
-Here are 15 Thanksgiving “facts” that are actually false.
+Whether you’re in the kitchen, on the couch, or doing chores around the house, Thanksgiving is the perfect day to binge-watch a favorite show or get caught up on shows you might have missed, guilt-free.
+It also doesn’t get much better than a Netflix binge while eating scrumptious Thanksgiving leftovers.

 Emergency service personnel